14 Tips for Speeding up Your Collections

 If your company is experiencing difficulty with debt collection, review your overall procedures and policies regarding billing dates and payments to determine why some of them are delayed.
 Consider what processes you can tighten up to speed up collections.
 Ask the following questions:

-• Are your product shipments or services accurate?
+- Are your product shipments or services accurate?

-• Did you maintain delivery and quality promises?
+- Did you maintain delivery and quality promises?

-• Are your salespeople or employees making promises your company cannot keep?
+- Are your salespeople or employees making promises your company cannot keep?

-• Are you following up with contacts on a consistent, scheduled basis?
+- Are you following up with contacts on a consistent, scheduled basis?

-• Are you sending invoices timely and ensuring they’re accurate?
+- Are you sending invoices timely and ensuring they’re accurate?

-• Do all invoices have the correct and necessary information, such as address and phone number?
+- Do all invoices have the correct and necessary information, such as address and phone number?

 Though these may seem like obvious things to consider, it doesn’t hurt to review your collections policy and reiterate it to your employees.
 Discuss your payment terms, past due interest charges, and billing cycle details regularly with both your staff and clients to avoid miscommunication.
-You may even decide to invoice early in the month to ensure you get paid or change your billing cycle, for example, from twice a month to once a week.
+You may even decide to invoice earlier in the month to ensure you get paid or change your billing cycle, for example, from twice a month to once a week.

 4. Reward Those Who Pay Early

-Enticing businesses to pay on time or early may require you to offer special discounts or rewards, such as taking a percentage off bills for on-time payments or improving their payment histories.
 You may even waive late charges to customers who immediately resolve their outstanding balances and improve their payment history.
 With these value-added perks, customers may reconsider turning in past-due payments down the line.

 5. Send Multichannel Collection Reminders

 Making courtesy calls to customers and clients to understand why they aren’t paying their bills can help you resolve issues efficiently.
 Sometimes, there’s an error in the customer’s information, such as their email address, which can prevent them from receiving their invoice.
-Other times there may be a dispute over the invoice amount.
+Other times, there may be a dispute over the invoice amount.
 These types of discrepancies are normal to experience, but you can handle them more effectively by taking a multifaceted approach instead of waiting until the next billing cycle.

 6. Make It Easier for Clients to Pay